renny1bj/Thesis/README.md

-# Thesis
+# Bias Mitigation
-Codes for Bias and fairness
+Source codes for Bias and fairness
-fair.py is a module that when called, returns a dictionary of the fairness metric results